Woman in danger of losing home after husband killed gets helping hand

 Jami Batiste watched over their three children, but with no income, is now facing their home being foreclosed on by their lender, Wells Fargo.
 That was until Local 10 News stepped in.

-"We have reached out to Wells Fargo, and they tell us that they are going to suspend that foreclosure, considering everything that you are going through," Local 10 News' Roy Ramos said.
+"We reached out to Wells Fargo and they told us that they were going to suspend that foreclosure for you, considering everything that you're going through," Local 10 News' Roy Ramos said.

 "It's a relief, because it was coming so soon," Jami Batiste said.
 "It was December."